Potato 2.2: Events, Entity Linking, Export, and 55 Survey Instruments

 trigger_every_n: 10

-min_annotations_per_item: 3MACE runs automatically in the background and integrates with the admin dashboard and adjudication system.
+min_annotations_per_item: 3It runs in the background on its own and hooks into the admin dashboard and the adjudication system.

 ai_support: